Grayson/nusomewhere/README.markdown

 F-Script Anywhere also allows for it to be injected into apps automatically.
 I'm not as interested in this, but I'd be willing to look into it if there was enough interest in the community.

-I'm also considering extending the console in such as way as to make it easy to run Nu files from the console and even automatically whenever it is injected into certain apps.
-This is a low-lying priority after extending the console section, but I can see it being useful across multiple sessions.

 ## Completed (or mostly so)

 I decided to avoid procmod problems by authenticating the nu-anywhere script to run as a substitute user whenever you inject Nu into an application.
 This means that you'll have to do it repeatedly, but I don't want to get mired down in procmod maintenance.
 Run an internet search for "F-Script procmod" and see how that went over.